pinot-contrib/pinot-docs/users/user-guide-query/multi-stage-query/understanding-stage-stats.md

   }
 ```

-Each node in the tree represents an operation that is executed and the tree structure forms is similar (but not equal)
+Each node in the tree represents an operation that is executed and the tree structure form is similar (but not equal)
 to the logical plan of the query that can be obtained with the `EXPLAIN PLAN` command.

-As you can see, each operator have a type and the stats carried on the node depend on that type.
+As you can see, each operator has a type and the stats carried on the node depend on that type.
 You can learn more about each operator types and their stats in the [Operator Types](./operator-types/README.md) section.